DISCLOSURE: Some of our posts may contain affiliate links which we may receive a commission if you choose to book

-Prague is one of Europe's top gay travel destinations and in our opinion, one of the most beautiful cities in the world.
-Prague is magical, with its striking gothic architecture, magnificent medieval monuments, like something from a fairy tale.
+For us, Prague definitely ranks as one of our top destinations in Europe as well as one of the most beautiful cities in the world.
+It's super unique, with its striking Gothic architecture, magnificent medieval monuments, like something from a fairy tale.
 It's no wonder that it's one of the most visited cities in the world.

 Prague is the capital of the Czech Republic, a former Soviet country in Central Europe, now part of the EU.
 The country is so rich with culture that you can never get bored exploring it.
 To give you a brief idea, its history date back to the 9th century when it used to be called ‘The Duchy of Bohemia' under the Great Moravian Empire.
 It was around this time that Prague Castle was built, one of Prague's most famous tourist sites.
 In addition, most of the beautiful and picturesque medieval buildings of the Old Town, like “Charles Bridge” were subsequently built in the 1300s by the Holy Roman Emperor, Charles IV.
 There's a lot to see here, which we've summarised below, but make sure you also give yourself ample time to check out the dynamic gay nightlife of Prague.

 Our guide sets out everything you need to know about gay travel to Prague, including our favourite gay hangouts, clubs, places to stay, best things to do and practical tips to help you have an awesome time in the “City of a Hundred Spires”.